kotlinw/kotlinw/kotlinw-statemachine-core/README.md

 - while a state is active.

 Because these actions may be different for each state machine instance, they must be specified in a separate step by calling `configure()`.\
-Configuration is trivial if no code is to be assigned to the various states or state changes:
+Configuration is trivial if no code is to be assigned to the various states or state changes, only a `CoroutineScope` should be passed to it (this is necessary because of [KT-51270](https://youtrack.jetbrains.com/issue/KT-51270)):

 ```
 val configuredStateMachine = TurnstileStateMachineDefinition.configure()